-- Argentina does not yet have a national register for Type 1 diabetes.
+- Argentina does not yet have a national registry for type 1 diabetes.

 - According to 2016 data collected by T1International, a vial of Novolog has an out-of-pocket cost of $22 USD on average for survey respondents.

-- It also revealed that the average diabetes cost share is nearly 80% of the monthly income for someone with Type 1 among respondents.
+- It also revealed that the average diabetes cost share is nearly 80 percent of the monthly income for someone with type 1 among respondents.

-- Average costs for Glugagon kits were over $100 USD for survey respondents with Type 1 diabetes paying out of pocket.
+- Average costs for glucagon kits were over $100 USD for survey respondents with type 1 diabetes paying out of pocket.

-- Over 60% of new diagnoses over a three-year period were among people 20 years old or older.
+- Over 60 percent of new diagnoses over a three-year period were among people 20 years old or older.

 - The same study also found that in 2015, China had the largest estimated number of new annual cases of type 1 diabetes in children of any country in the Western Pacific, at a rate of over 4,000 out of 10,000.

-- China does not yet have a national register for Type 1 diabetes.
+- China does not yet have a national registry for type 1 diabetes.

-- The article cited a study that found more than 90% of the children and adolescents living with diabetes in Saudi Arabia do not know they have diabetes.
+- The article cited a study that found more than 90 percent of the children and adolescents living with diabetes in Saudi Arabia do not know they have diabetes.